The Ice Rink

 You are welcome to bring your own skates, although this will not alter the price of your ticket.
 Please notify one of our staff when you present your ticket.

-Ice Rink and skating guidelines outline that we are safe to have the 22 Penguins and 15 Banana skate aids on the rink at any one time.
+Ice Rink and skating guidelines outline that we are safe to have the 30 Penguins and 10 Banana skate aids on the rink at any one time.

 WHAT SHOULD I WEAR?

 To make your visit as enjoyable as possible, we recommend that your clothing is suitable for your time on the ice as well as the weather.
-We advise that you wear trousers or tracksuit bottoms as these will dry quicker than denim if you should get wet.
+We advise that you wear trousers or tracksuit bottoms as these will dry quicker than denim if you get wet.
 Please bring long socks with you and have a warm waterproof jacket, gloves and hat ready for the action on the ice.
 We advise that children wear gloves.

 ARE WHEELCHAIRS ALLOWED ON THE ICE?

-CAN I SKATE ON CHRISTMAS DAY?
+CAN I BUY TICKETS ON THE DAY?

 CAN I BOOK MULTIPLE TICKETS?